LukeGrahamLandry/franca/devlog.md

   mistake was in init, i was make_segment in the wrong order (constant and mutable data flipped). so that makes mandelbrot work.
 - for f_vtable, needed to fix rebase. target was using file offset to patch instead of virtual offset to target.
+- cant run normally tho. killed. lldb helpfully tells me `error: Malformed Mach-o file`. i tried to open it in xcode's debuger incase thats different and can't even select the file which is funny. it knows its broken.

 ## mach-o loader (Oct 22)